Skin Cancer Before & After Photos

 - the plastic surgeon that closes the wound meticulously with skin cancer reconstruction techniques

-Plastic surgeons like Dr. Holmes, Dr. Agarwal, and Dr. Maloney are extraordinarily experienced at skin cancer reconstruction so Mohs scars will heal in as attractive a manner as possible.
+Board-certified surgeons like Dr. Holmes, Dr. Agarwal, and Dr. Maloney are extraordinarily experienced at skin cancer reconstruction so Mohs scars will heal in as attractive a manner as possible.
 Dermatologists in our area achieve the highest cure rates through Mohs surgery.
 Afterward, they simply dress the wound and send patients to our office within a few days, to repair the area via Mohs reconstruction, so the wound will heal with the least scarring possible.

 The Mohs Reconstruction Process